soverenio/insconfig/README.md

 ### Generating a configuration template

+Tip: You can use tags to enrich a field with a default value and a comment for this value; both will end up in your template.

 If you want to create a config file example and you have a ready config structure, consider this example:

 ```go